paulinagadea/paulinagadea/README.md

 </p>
 <hr>
 <p align="center">
-  Born and based in Misiones, Argentina.
-I'm a self-taught Full Stack Web Developer with experience building web projects using the PERN stack (PostgreSQL, Express, ReactJs, NodeJs).
-I studied Bussiness Managment at the National University of Misiones during 2021, after the pandemic I took many web development courses and I'm currently forming myself as a Front End Developer.
-Deeply passionate about business, tech, crypto, entrepreneurship and videogames.
-I'm always eager to learn new technologies, curious, responsible and with a lot of initiative, I always seek to nurture myself personally and professionally.
+  I'm a self-taught Full Stack Web Developer based in Misiones, Argentina.
+I have experience building web projects using the PERN stack (PostgreSQL, Express, ReactJs, NodeJs), and I'm currently pursuing my passion for web development by continuing to learn and expand my skills.
+After studying Business Administration at the National University of Misiones during 2021, I took several web development courses and have since been focused on becoming a Front End Developer.
+With a strong focus on code quality and project delivery, I'm always eager to learn new technologies and best practices in the rapidly-evolving world of web development.
+I'm excited to connect with like-minded professionals and explore new opportunities in this dynamic field.

-Main skills: JavaScript, ReactJS, Redux, CSS, NodeJS, Express, PostgreSQL, Sequelize.
+Main skills: JavaScript, ReactJS, Redux, CSS, Tailwind, NodeJS, Express, PostgreSQL, Sequelize.
 </p>

 If you need more information about me, contact me: paulinagadea2702@gmail.com